apache/airflow/README.md

 ## Can I use the Apache Airflow logo in my presentation?

 Yes!
 Be sure to abide by the Apache Foundation [trademark policies](https://www.apache.org/foundation/marks/#books) and the Apache Airflow [Brandbook](https://cwiki.apache.org/confluence/display/AIRFLOW/Brandbook).
-The most up to date logos are found in [this repo](/docs/apache-airflow/img/logos) and on the Apache Software Foundation [website](https://www.apache.org/logos/about.html).
+The most up-to-date logos are found in [this repo](https://github.com/apache/airflow/tree/main/docs/apache-airflow/img/logos/) and on the Apache Software Foundation [website](https://www.apache.org/logos/about.html).

 ## Airflow merchandise